"Where Shopping & Working Is A Pleasure"

 How about an employee owned work environment where every employee has the opportunity to grow his or her own stock portfolio just by getting up in the morning, going to work and doing his or her job.

-Can you imagine working for a company where the stock first offered to employees in the late 1950's at $2.50 was worth $23,200 today?
+Can you imagine working for a company where the stock first offered to employees in the late 1950's at $2.50 is worth $23,200 today?

 When we look at the retail food space it is difficult to overlook Publix in any category.
 If you own or operate a supermarket you should be grateful if Publix is not on the list of local competition.